 1. Come in-person to the Writing Center on the 2nd floor of the Bud Robinson Building.

-- You can make an appointment by completing the booking application (see “Make an Appointment through Our Booking App” button below).
+- Make an appointment by clicking on the “Make an Appointment Here” button (below) and filling out the booking application.
 That reserves your time with a writing tutor.
 In addition, you will get a confirmation email that has the contact information of the tutor that you will be working with.
 For best results, send your paper to that tutor as an electronic attachment in advance of your appointment.

 2. Meet with a Writing Center tutor remotely.

-- For this, you will need to complete the booking application referenced above and choose the “Meet Online” option.
-As described above, you will get a confirmation email that has the contact information of the tutor that you will be working with, and you are encouraged to send your paper to that tutor as an electronic attachment in advance of your appointment.
+- Make an appointment by clicking on the “Make an Appointment Here” button (below) and filling out the booking application.
+Choose the “Meet Online” option.
+You will get a confirmation email that has the contact information of the tutor that you will be working with, and you are encouraged to send your paper to that tutor as an electronic attachment in advance of your appointment.